vippsas/vipps-invoice-api/vipps-invoice-api.md

 The `invoiceId` must be constructed as `orgno-no.{issuerOrgno}.{invoiceRef}` where `{invoiceRef}` is a URL-safe reference that is unique for each issuer.
-Base64 encoding of the `invoiceRef` is one way to make it URL-safe (but also increases the length).
 The maximal length of the complete `invoiceId` is 200 bytes, i.e. 200 characters if it consists of only ASCII characters.

 The `invoiceId` for the supplied test issuer with organization number `918130047` would then be: `orgno-no.918130047.{invoiceRef}`.